phillipeaton/VecForth/README.md

 1. **Cross-compile the code to a target binary**

    Assuming you added the Gforth binary to the `path` environment variable, from a command prompt and within the `VecForth\VecForth\` directory, type

    ```
    gforth include.fs
    ```

-   and then your target binary should be compiled to a target binary file.
+   and your target binary should then be compiled to a file.
 Review the contents of the `include.fs` file, you may want to tweak things in there.

 1. **Transfer the binary**